Import & Export Requirements for Used Medical Equipment in South America

 - Equipment is subject to customs inspection upon arrival.

-The peruvian market prefers new equipment with strong post sales support
+- The Peruvian market prefers new equipment with strong post sales support

 - Compliance with local regulations and international standards is required.